-Group of armed security personnel also guarded intersections in the centre of the city, blocking access to anyone without identification showing they lived or worked there.
+Groups of armed security personnel also guarded intersections in the centre of the city, blocking access to anyone without identification showing they lived or worked there.

-But the latest unrest has been seen as a sign that despite that crackdown, sectarian tensions remain high in the city.
+The latest unrest has been seen as a sign that despite that crackdown, sectarian tensions remain high in the city.

 “People are angry at the government, they are scared.
 We are living under conditions that are not normal,” Zhou Yijun, a government office worker, told the Associated Press.